-Some of the improved outcomes that we have reported might also be explained by improved maternity care which might be the product of cross-site working in the maternity services.
+Certain of the improved outcomes that we have reported following the introduction of the cross-site working model, might also be explained by improved maternity care which might be the product of cross-site working in the maternity services.
 Such improved outcomes include a smaller percentage of infants born with a low cord pH and a lower number of infants born at less than 32 weeks of gestation, signalling more efficient in utero transfers of women at risk.
-The consistent presence of neonatal consultants who did not have commitments to other paediatric services facilitated better and more frequent communication and interaction between the neonatal team and the obstetric and midwifery teams.
+The consistent presence of neonatal Consultants who did not have commitments to other paediatric services facilitated better and more frequent communication and interaction between the neonatal team and the obstetric and midwifery teams.
 Furthermore, improved admission temperature might also be related to better maternity care in the delivery suite, obstetric theatres and postnatal wards.
-The non-significant increase in the administration of antenatal steroids might be explained by the smaller percentage of infants that delivered prematurely in the PRUH and would thus qualify for this intervention.15 The smaller percentage of infants that had a lower Apgar score at 10 min might be related to improved resuscitation at birth, but could also be partly explained by the smaller number of infants that were born with a lower cord arterial pH.
+The non-significant increase in the administration of antenatal steroids might be explained by the smaller percentage of infants that delivered prematurely in the PRUH and would thus qualify for this intervention [15].
+The smaller percentage of infants that had a lower Apgar score at 10 minutes might be related to improved resuscitation at birth, but could also be partly explained by the smaller number of infants that were born with a lower cord arterial pH.
 We recognise, thus, that maternity improvement clearly played a major part in our improved neonatal outcomes.
-The majority, though, of the reported outcomes in our study are direct quality indicators of neonatal care and could be partly attributed to improved multiprofessional neonatal care.1 We should also note that the smaller percentage of infants that delivered below 32 weeks of gestation in the cross-site period might have contributed to some improved outcomes that are more relevant to preterm infants such as admission hypothermia and a decreased length of stay.
+The majority, though, of the reported outcomes in our study are direct quality indicators of neonatal care and could be partly attributed to improved multi-professional neonatal care [1].
 Our study has significant financial implications.
-Neonatal services are costly as they require expensive equipment, consumables and employment of a skilled multiprofessional workforce which operates 24 hours a day.
-Neonatal units have been reported to have an incomplete understanding of the costs of running the service.16 We did not perform a separate financial analysis, as all care days were at the same level and cost.
+Neonatal services are costly as they require expensive equipment, consumables and employment of a skilled multi-professional workforce which operates 24 hours a day.
+Neonatal units have been reported to have an incomplete understanding of the costs of running the service [16].
+We did not perform a separate financial analysis, as all care days were at the same level and cost.
 We reported, however, that the median length of stay was halved, which corresponds to a cost reduction of a similar magnitude.
 It follows that if this intervention was implemented on a wider scale, it could be associated with significant cost reductions.
-Daily charges for neonatal care vary across different Trusts, with little consensus on the basis on which these charges are determined, but an average cost of special care per day is approximately GBP500.17 At a single level 1 unit, thus, with 400 admissions per year the cost saving would be approximately GBP100 000 per year.
+Daily charges for neonatal care vary across different Trusts, with little consensus on the basis on which these charges are determined, but an average cost of special care per day is approximately 500 GBP [17].
+At a single level one unit, thus, with 400 admissions per year the cost saving would be approximately 100,000 GBP per year.
 We do not present in this paper a full financial analysis of the intervention but these numbers should be taken in the context of the relevant staffing and equipment expenditure.
-Irrespective of the financial aspects, it is important to remember that decreased length of stay and earlier discharge by senior clinicians promote normal family life in a home environment with enhanced quality of sleep, less exposure to infection risks18 and improved neurodevelopment.19
+Irrespective of the financial aspects, it is important to remember that decreased length of stay and earlier discharge by senior clinicians coupled with appropriate outpatient follow-up arrangements promote normal family life in a home environment with enhanced quality of sleep, less exposure to infection risks [18] and improved neurodevelopment [19].